Skip to main content

 Selwyn has a number of fellows in both History and Modern Languages and can therefore provide supervisions on many subjects in College as well as being in a strong position to exchange teaching with other Colleges.

-Dr Christopher Briggs is a Senior Lecturer in Medieval British Social and Economic History.
+Professor Christopher Briggs is a Senior Lecturer in Medieval British Social and Economic History.
 Dr Bobby Lee is a Lecturer in American History.
 Dr Mike Sewell specialises in modern American history.
 Dr David Smith specialises in seventeenth and early eighteenth-century British and European history.
 Dr Tom Smith specialises in the history of religion.
-In addition Dr Tom Hopkins teaches the history of political thought for both History and HSPS.
+In addition Dr Tom Hopkins teaches the history of political thought.

 The College also has its own lectors in French and German.